 As the Ninth Circuit has clarified, this exception has two requirements: “(1) considering the totality of the circumstances, law enforcement had an objectively reasonable basis for concluding that there was an immediate need to protect others or themselves from serious harm; and (2) the search’s scope and manner were reasonable to meet the need.”
 Sheehan v.
 City & County of San Francisco, 743 F.3d 1211, 1221 (9th Cir.
 2014), rev’d in part on other grounds, 575 U.S. 600 (2015) (quoting Snipe, 515 F.3d at 952); see also Hopkins v.
 Bonvicino, 573 F.3d 752, 763-66 (9th Cir.
 2009) (explaining difference between emergency and related exigency exceptions).

 Whether officers rely on the emergency aid or exigent circumstances exception to the Fourth Amendment’s general warrant requirement, they are required to conduct the search or seizure in a reasonable manner, including use of reasonable force.
-Sheehan, 743 F.3d at 1222 (applying Supreme Court’s excessive force standard under Fourth Amendment to both emergency aid and exigency exceptions).
+Sheehan, 743 F.3d at 1222 (applying the Supreme Court’s excessive force standard under the Fourth Amendment to both emergency aid and exigency exceptions).
 To assess whether the force used was reasonable, see Instruction 9.25 (Particular Rights—Fourth Amendment—Unreasonable Seizure of Person—Excessive Force).

 A plaintiff alleging a § 1983 claim based on an unreasonable search in violation